SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 simply take levels out of the bottom and shift all remaining levels down.

-resistance total as a positive bonus to all diﬃculties until the character is healed.
+resistance total as a positive bonus to all difficulties until the character is healed.
 (2) They may have the negative damage resistance total add positively to the amount of injury caused.
 This is a good method for simulating gritty adventures, as well as a way of getting low-level